rameel/ramstack.alpinegear.js/src/plugins/dialog/README.md

 * Supports **modal** and **non-modal** dialogs
 * Built on the native `<dialog>` element
 * Value-based close semantics
-* Promise-based API for imperative usage
+* Promise-based API for imperative control
 * Value-scoped events for htmx integration
 * No styling or markup constraints (headless UI)